-Applying to work for the federal government is a different experience than applying to work in the private or nonprofit sectors.
+Applying to work for the federal government is quite a different process than applying to work for most other employers.
 It's a decentralized process with some centralized components and a host of additional regulations that you won't find in other industries.
-You will want to invest time in learning about individual agencies and be flexible with their application requirements, assessment tactics and background checks.
+You will need to invest time in learning about individual agencies and be flexible with their application requirements, assessment tactics and background checks.
 Most federal positions must be advertised on USAJobs but some Pathways Internship and Recent Graduate opportunities, unpaid or volunteer, attorney, veterans, disability, “Sch-A”, “Sch-C” and Administratively Determined (AD) positions may not be listed on there.

 Federal resumes differ from typical one-page resumes in both their length and also their depth of information.
-The key with a federal resume is to be both concise and comprehensive.
+The key to writing a federal resume is to be both concise and comprehensive.
 For college students and young alumni, it is typical to have a federal resume that is two-to-four pages long.

-You will need a new federal resume for each position in which you are interested, as different agencies and administrations prefer different formats and you will want to tailor each resume to the description in the Job Opportunity Announcement (JOA) for which you are applying.
+You will need a new federal resume for each position you apply to because different agencies and administrations prefer different formats and you will want to tailor each resume to the description in the Job Opportunity Announcement (JOA) for which you are applying.